jakobadam/origo-desktops/docs/user/intro.rst

 without any user input during installation.
 The point is to completely automate installation of all software on the RDS session host.

-If installers consists of multiple files it **must** be zipped, before uploading.
-After ZIPs are uploaded, the software is extracted, and a qualified guess on which file is the installer is made.
+If the installer consists of multiple files it **must** be zipped, before uploading.
+After the ZIP is uploaded, the software is extracted, and a qualified guess on which file is the installer is made.
 Executable files which name contains 'install' or 'setup' are prioritized first.
 If not present, the first of any executable is chosen.

 Installers might require additional arguments.
 This can be put into `args` when adding or updating a software package; e.g., in the